Prep. Butter a 9x13 baking dish. Place the bread cubes in the baking dish and set aside.

-In a mixing bowl, whisk together the eggs, milk, ¼ cup brown sugar, 1 teaspoon cinnamon, and vanilla.
-Pour the egg mixture over the bread; stir and set aside.
+Make the custard.
+In a mixing bowl, whisk together the eggs, milk, ¼ cups brown sugar, 1 teaspoon cinnamon, and vanilla.
+Pour the egg mixture over the bread, stir, and set aside.

-Melt butter in a large skillet set over medium-high heat.
+Cook the apples.
+Melt the butter in a large skillet set over medium-high heat.
 Once melted, add in the apples, remaining brown sugar, and remaining cinnamon.
 Cook for about 8 minutes, stirring frequently, until the apples begin to soften and the liquid thickens.

 Remove the foil and continue to bake for about 20 more minutes or until the custard has set.